thaibirding.com by Nick Upton

 (Photo by Alex Vargas)

-Long-tailed Duck Clangula hyemalis - 2 individuals were seen and photographed by many observers throughout January 2008 at Nong Bong Khai, Chiang Saen.
+Long-tailed Duck Clangula hyemalis - 2 individuals were seen and photographed by many observers throughout January 2008 at Nong Bong Khai, Chiang Saen and 2 more at the same location in January 2014.

 Slaty-backed Gull Larus schistisagus - One first winter individual of this species was identified by Geoff Carey from a photograph taken by Alex Vargas at Laem Pak Bia sandspit on the 19th December 2008.
 This bird was also photographed on and around the same date by others.